 ApplicationsCompleted, eligible applications are accepted year-round and held for the next available volunteer academy.
-Submission of a completed application, successfully passing a written test, interviewing with a panel, background check, Public Safety CPAT, medical physical and invitation are required to enter the volunteer academy.
+Submission of a completed application, successfully passing a written exam, interviewing with a panel and Chief's, background check, Public Safety CPAT, medical physical, psych evaluation and invitation are required to enter the volunteer academy.
 A driver's abstract record from the Washington State Department of Licensing is required as part of the application process as well.
-Applicants are found to the right under "Associated Documents" and must include all items as listed on the "Required Documents Checklist" to be considered.
-Completed applications can be emailed to email@example.com.
+Our three (3) part application can be found to the right under "Associated Documents" and must include all items as listed on the "Required Documents Checklist" to be considered.

 Basic Applicant Requirements

 There is a National background check performed on each applicant.
 An applicant must be at least 18-years of age, have a valid Washington State Driver's License, a relatively "clean" driving record (must be insurable by our insurance company) and have a high school diploma or GED.
-An applicant must have the physical strength, health and endurance to perform fire suppression, rescue and emergency medical duties safely and must also successfully complete the Public Safety CPAT as well as a medical physical examination prior to starting an academy.
+An applicant must have the physical strength, health and endurance to perform fire suppression, rescue and emergency medical duties safely and must also successfully complete the Public Safety CPAT, medical physical examination & a psych evaluation prior to starting an academy.

-Recruiting Process Those who meet our basic requirements, and submit a completed application, will be invited to attend the next available Orientation.
-Applicants who attend Orientation will be given a written test that they must pass in order to move onto Oral Interviews.
-Based on the feedback we receive from the interview panel, after the Oral Interviews, invitations will be sent to select candidates to attend the next available academy.
+Recruiting Process Those who meet our basic requirements, and submit a completed application, will be invited to attend the recruiting process.
+Applicants typically attend an orientation, must successfully pass a written exam & participate in oral board Interviews.
+Based on the feedback we receive from the interview panel, after the oral board interviews, invitations will be sent to select candidates to attend the next available academy (pending successful completion of a CPAT, medical physical & psych evaluation).
 Those who are not selected would need to reapply and go through the recruiting process to be considered for a future academy.

-Volunteer Academy Currently, recruit academy is roughly five (5) months long and consists of a combination of both classroom and drill ground training.
-Volunteer Academy is based on content from the IFSTA Essentials of Firefighting book.
-Academy is typically every Tuesday & Thursday evening from 1800-2200 hrs (6-10 pm) & Saturday's from 0800-1700 hrs (8 am-5 pm), although some training outside of these hours may be required.
+Recruit Academy Currently, recruit academy is roughly five (5) months long and consists of a combination of both classroom and drill ground training.
+Volunteer academy is based on content from the IFSTA Essentials of Firefighting publication.
+Academy is typically every Tuesday & Thursday evening from 1800-2200 hrs (6-10 pm) & Saturday's from 0800-1700 hrs (8 am-5 pm), although some training outside of these hours will be required.
 In order to become a Volunteer with Mountain View, a Recruit would need to successfully complete all aspects of academy.
-Attendance of all classes is mandatory and a written test passing threshold of 70%+ is required.
+Attendance of all classes is mandatory as is meeting testing minimum thresholds.